duttaANI/Udacity_CVND/Facial_Keypoints_Detection/README.md

 ## Project Overview

-In this project, we will try to locate 64 unique facial points on different images.
+In this project, we will try to locate 68 unique facial points on different images .

 ![Facial Keypoint Detection][image1]